olgacmustafa/java-practice-projects/Number_Guessing/README.md

-🎯 Number Guessing Game (SayiTahminOyunu)
+# 🎯 Number Guessing Game (SayiTahminOyunu)

-This project is a simple console-based Number Guessing Game developed using Java.
+This project is a simple **console-based Number Guessing Game** developed using **Java**.
 The program generates a random number within a user-defined range, and the player tries to guess it within a limited number of attempts.

-This project was created as part of the YMÜ227 – Object-Oriented Programming course.
+This project was created as part of the **YMÜ227 – Object-Oriented Programming** course.

+---

-📌 Project Information
+## 📌 Project Information

-Course: YMÜ227 – Object-Oriented Programming
+- **Course:** YMÜ227 – Object-Oriented Programming

-Student: Mustafa Olğaç
+- **Student:** Mustafa Olğaç

-Student ID: 240290008

-Submission Date: 26.10.2025

-Programming Language: Java
+- **Student ID:** 240290008
+- **Submission Date:** 26.10.2025
+- **Programming Language:** Java

-Platform: Console (Terminal)
+- **Platform:** Console (Terminal)

+---

-🕹️ Game Features
+## 🕹️ Game Features

-Random number generation
+- Random number generation

-User-defined:
+- User-defined:

-Minimum and maximum number range
+  - Minimum and maximum number range

-Number of attempts
+  - Number of attempts

-Input validation and error handling
+- Input validation and error handling

-User-friendly console messages
+- User-friendly console messages

-Flexible Yes/No inputs (Y / y / E / e)
+- Flexible Yes/No inputs (Y / y / E / e)

+---

-📂 Project Structure
+## 📂 Project Structure

 SayiTahminOyunu/
 │
 ├── src/
 │ └── com/
 │ └── mycompany/
 │ └── sayitahminoyunu/
 │ └── SayiTahminOyunu.java
 │
 └── README.md

+yaml
+Kodu kopyala

+---

-▶️ How to Run (Command Prompt / Terminal)
+## ▶️ How to Run (Command Prompt / Terminal)

-📍 Option 1: Run with IDE (Recommended)
+### Option 1: Run with an IDE (Recommended)

-Use IntelliJ IDEA or NetBeans to open the project and run it directly.
+Open the project using **IntelliJ IDEA** or **NetBeans** and run it directly.

+---

-📍 Option 2: Run via Command Line
+### Option 2: Run via Command Line

-Open Command Prompt or Terminal
+1. Open **Command Prompt** or **Terminal**

-Navigate to the src directory:
+2. Navigate to the `src` directory: cd path/to/SayiTahminOyunu/src

-cd path/to/SayiTahminOyunu/src
+csharp
+Kodu kopyala

-Compile the Java file:
+3. Compile the Java file:
 javac com/mycompany/sayitahminoyunu/SayiTahminOyunu.java

+markdown
+Kodu kopyala

-Run the program:
+4. Run the program:
 java com.mycompany.sayitahminoyunu.SayiTahminOyunu

+yaml
+Kodu kopyala

+---

-🧠 Purpose of the Project
+## 🧠 Purpose of the Project

-The main goals of this project are to:
+The goals of this project are to:

-Practice Java fundamentals
+- Practice Java fundamentals

-Learn how to use Scanner and Random classes
+- Learn how to use `Scanner` and `Random` classes

-Improve understanding of loops and conditional statements
+- Improve understanding of loops and conditional statements

-Practice exception handling with try-catch
+- Practice exception handling using `try-catch`

-Build an interactive console application
+- Build an interactive console application

+---

-🚀 Possible Future Improvements
+## 🚀 Possible Future Improvements

-Difficulty levels
+- Difficulty levels

-Time-limited game mode
+- Time-limited game mode

-Score tracking system
+- Score tracking system

-Replay option
+- Replay option

-Graphical User Interface (GUI) using Swing or JavaFX
+- Graphical User Interface (GUI) using Swing or JavaFX

+---

-📬 Contact
+## 📬 Contact

-If you have suggestions or improvement ideas, feel free to contribute or open an issue.
+If you have suggestions or ideas for improvement, feel free to contribute or open an issue.

+---

 Happy coding! 🚀☕